 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Waimakariri District elections are held every three years, with the elections held on 8 October 2016.
+Waimakariri District elections are held every three years.
+The next District-wide election will be held on 12 October 2019.